8th Summit of the Non-Aligned Movement

 8th Summit of the Non-Aligned Movement on 1–6 September 1986 in Harare, Zimbabwe was the conference of heads of state or government of the Non-Aligned Movement.
 101 countries took part in the summit, 51 of which were African countries.
-Explicitly expressed South–South cooperation call appeared for the first time in the 1986 NAM final declaration.
+An explicit call for South–South cooperation appeared for the first time in the 1986 NAM final declaration.

 The issue of Apartheid regime in neighboring South Africa was the dominant issue on the agenda of the summit.
 At the same time, Pretoria tried to influence some NAM members to send low ranking delegates to the summit in Harare.
-All participating states unanimously adopted a charter on economic sanctions against South African racist regime.
-Oliver Tambo called Harare the capital city of the anti-colonial struggle and the city where the apartheid system will meet its day of reckoning.
+All participating states unanimously adopted a charter on economic sanctions against the South African racist regime.
+Oliver Tambo called Harare the "capital city of the anti-colonial struggle [where] the apartheid system will meet its day of reckoning".

 United States announced the cut-off of development aid to Zimbabwe while the event was taking place.
 The event was mostly ignored by the western media while it was taking place.